TheEpic0ne/HelpDatblockCom/docs/datearth.md

 Any use of bugs or unintended behavior to gain an advantage in a siege will be punished.
 Use common sense or ask staff if unsure.

 ### Tips

+#### Fortify towns
+Walls are important.
+During sieges they help stop enemies from infiltrating towns and killing residents.

 #### Fortify or abandon outposts
 Outposts are important.
 Towns can be besieged anywhere they have claimed territory.
 Make provisions to defend valuable outposts, and abandon the rest.